foss-xtensa/amazon-freertos/lib/FreeRTOS/portable/XCC/Xtensa/readme_xtensa.txt

 You can override the default compilation options by specifying the new options via CFLAGS.
 For example:

-> xt-make example TARGET=sim CFLAGS="-O2 -Os -g"
+> xt-make all TARGET=sim CFLAGS="-O2 -Os -g"

-This compiles example.c and links it with the FreeRTOS library libfreertos.a and the appropriate linker-support package (LSP) for your target platform (you can override the LSP by adding LSP=<lsp> to the xt-make command line).
-The resulting file example.exe is an ELF binary file that can be downloaded and executed on the target.
+This compiles the examples and links them with the FreeRTOS library libfreertos.a and the appropriate linker-support package (LSP) for your target platform (you can override the LSP by adding LSP=<lsp> to the xt-make command line).
+The resulting ELF files can be downloaded and executed on the target.
+The example binaries appear in the platform specific subdirectory described earlier.

-The example.exe binary appears in the platform specific subdirectory described earlier.
-For the following commands, change to that directory or prepend it as the path of example.exe.

 To build your application with thread-safe C library support, you need to make certain modifications to the application to plug in and